 - Category C: Low-priority agents.
 Example: Yellow fever virus, Hantavirus.

 - As of 2019, 109 countries have signed the treaty and 183 nations are party to this treaty.
 Tanzania was the most recent country to become a party to the treaty.

 - It was the 1st multilateral disarmament treaty to ban the production of Biological Weapons.

-- It bans the nations from producing, stockpiling, acquiring or retaining biological agents which can be used as weapons.
+- It bans the nations from producing, stockpiling, acquiring, or retaining biological agents that can be used as weapons.

 - India ratified this treaty in 2015.

 - The State parties review the operations of this treaty at the Review Conferences.
 So far 8 review conferences have been held.